Omena0/flask-server-generator/README.md

 ## Notes:
 ### HTML File structure:
 - The script gets all files ending with .html, so only put files that it can read, and understand as .html
-- The root page filename is empty (so its ".html")
+- The root page filename is empty by default
+- To require login add %auth=True% somewehere in the filename (eg. home%auth=True%.html)
+- 404 page and login page cannot require auth (for obvious reasons)
+- The login page must be called __login__.html, to make sure it works copy the one already in he repo and edit that (dont edit the form that might break it)
+- The 404 page must be called 404.html
+- The server logs all logins and 404 pages (if the user isint logged in it will display as UNKNOWN)
+- Make sure to change the app.secret_key if ur actually using this

 ### CSS:
 - Reading css FILES isint supported (i guess) sice idk how flask works with css
 - U can still include css in ur html code!
 ### La Script:
 - it may not be 100% reliable...
-- Havent done big testing on it, thats why its public rn
+- Havent done big testing on it, thats why its on github
 ### Example site:
 - You can use this to learn how this works!
-- I cant code html so someone else can make a generator for it and then we can combine them and make a sussy website maker
+- I cant code html so someone else can make a better one
 ### Usage:
 - Overall, Dont use it!
-(Unless you ask me and i say yes)
-- But if i give permission then you can use it
+Its terrible right now!
-- But if u use it without permission i will come to ur house
+- If you use it without credit i will come to ur house  (dont remove the comments)
 - I know where you live

 #### This is really simple...
 Learn to code if u actually need this, its made for sites with over 40 pages.